xuyaoxun/MuCodec/readme.md

 ## Installation

-You can install the necessary dependencies using the `requirements.txt` file:
+You can install the necessary dependencies using the `requirements.txt` file with Python 3.8.12:

 ```bash
 pip install -r requirements.txt